 Poetry Readings and Performances

-Performance and Podcast, Westminster College, Salt Lake City, Utah.
+Podcast and poetry reading, Westminster College, Salt Lake City, Utah.
 February 2016.

 Poetry reading and performance, Drexel University, Philadelphia, PA.
 May 2016.